haka-security/haka/doc/tutorial/filter/filter.rst

 Introduction
 ------------
-Haka is a tool which can filter packet and streams, based on any fields or combination of fields in the packet or the streams.
+Haka is a tool which can filter packets and streams, based on any fields or combination of fields in the packet or the streams.

 How to use filter
 -----------------
 This tutorial is divided in two parts.
-The fisrt one rely on with hakapcap tool and pcap file, in order to show how to do basic filtering.
+The first one relies on hakapcap tool and pcap file, in order to show how to do basic filtering.
 The second one uses the nfqueue interface in order to manipulate the flow as it passes by.